 |Date & Time|

 US dietitians: 4.8 CE credit available from CDR.
+CPD/CEU hours are applicable for Australia and New Zealand dietitians.
 To obtain your certificate, click the ‘Get it now’ button and follow the prompts to register.
 Then go to your Dashboard on your Dietitian Connection account and download the CEU Certificate for this webinar.